sakhawy/pico-server/README.md

 ## Now what?

-I guess a question or two crossed your mind while reading this.
+I guess a question or two may have crossed your mind while reading this.
 I encourage you to mess around with the code and try to answer those questions yourself.

 The server we created is very primitive and has a lot of issues: